 You may also experience a burning mouth, with or without the presence of open lesions, and the mouthwash can help with this as well.
 Don't use any types of mouth rinses that contain alcohol, as this will cause the mouth to sting further or dry out.

 Xerostomia (dry mouth) is a common symptom associated with lupus, either from the disease itself or from medications taken to control it.
-Dry mouth not only makes it uncomfortable to eat or talk, it also predisposes you to tooth decay and gum disease.
+A dry mouth not only makes it uncomfortable to eat or talk, but it also predisposes you to tooth decay and gum disease.
 Your teeth require saliva for lubrication, so you want to do the best you can to keep your mouth lubricated.

 Make Sure Your Dentist and Doctor Communicate